jxnblk/mdx-go/docs/src/configuration.md

   </div>
 ```

-Using a custom Root component will override the default centered layout of Superdev, and can be used to provide custom themes and layouts to every route.
+Using a custom Root component will override the default centered layout of MDX Go, and can be used to provide custom themes and layouts to every route.

 ### Props